This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask your healthcare provider if you should take antibiotics before certain procedures.
 Some procedures may allow bacteria to get into your blood and travel to your heart.
 This can make your condition worse.

-You will need to return for tests to check your heart.
+You will need to return for tests to check your heart over time.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.